-From attractions to trains to historic sites to entire neighborhoods, here’s where you’ll find the best holiday light displays in Chicagoland.
+From attractions to trains to historic sites to entire neighborhoods, here’s where you’ll find the best holiday and Christmas lights in Chicago.

 Lights in the City

-Roscoe Village holds a yearly competition that lights up the neighborhood.
-Houses and businesses compete against one another to see who can deck their halls the best.
+Roscoe Village holds a yearly Christmas lights competition for houses and businesses.
+Residents will compete against one another to see who can deck their halls the best.
 A first, second and third place winner is selected in each category.
-This makes for one lit neighborhood that’s perfect for walking around in during December.
+Visit the Village of Roscoe lights event to view intricate and colorful Christmas lights.

-If you’re wandering around Logan Square during the holiday season, you need to stop by 2656 W. Logan Blvd., the most decorated house in the neighborhood.
-Frank Lopez, the longtime owner of the home, goes all-out for Christmas every year.
+If you are planning to travel to Logan Square to view Christmas lights in Chicago, you need to stop by 2656 W. Logan Blvd., the most decorated house in the neighborhood.
+Frank Lopez, the longtime owner of the home, goes all-out for Christmas decorations every year.
 He even makes the decorations himself.
-If you’ve been searching for the best-decorated house in the city, this is it.
+If you’ve been searching for the best-decorated Christmas houses in the city, this is it.

-Even the CTA gets into the Christmas spirit.
+Even the CTA participates in the Chicago Christmas lights festivities.
 Each year, they decorate the trains and buses according to a specific theme.
 There are even photos with Santa available at certain stops.
-While they haven’t announced this year’s theme or schedule, be sure to check the CTA website for updates.
+The CTA holiday trains generally operate from about 3:50 – 6:40 pm on select days until the end of December.